As mentioned in the welcome page, you may be visiting this site as you are keen to explore your own transition challenges.

-Essentially, it through story that we attempt to understand our existence, and guide ourselves in life; and this is particularly the case when we are confronting periods of significant change, such as during military-to-civilian transition (MCT) and more.
+Essentially, it through story that we attempt to understand our existence and guide ourselves in life; and this is particularly the case when we are confronting periods of significant transitional change.

-These transitions, which can be experienced as significantly challenging disruptions in our lives, often cause us to instinctively review our current situations and even our whole lives.
-This review process can be subconscious or deliberate, but almost always takes the form of us piecing our live together in story form, and perhaps trying to bridge any perceived gulfs that unexpected events thrust upon us.
-If we can’t move on from these events, perhaps they don’t immediately make sense to us, then looking at them in the wider panorama of our life story can help to contextualise them and restore a some sense of continuity and continued momentum in the face of a transitional disruption.
+These transitions, which can be experienced as significantly challenging disruptions, often cause us to instinctively review our current situations and even our whole lives.
+This review process can be subconscious or deliberate, but almost always takes the form of us revisiting and piecing our lives together in story form.

 - earliest memories;